noteflow-ai/ai-chat-for-amazon-bedrock/readme.txt

 == Description ==

-AI Chat for Amazon Bedrock allows you to easily integrate Amazon Bedrock's powerful AI models into your WordPress site.
-This plugin provides a customizable chat interface that your visitors can use to interact with various AI models available on Amazon Bedrock.
+This plugin provides a powerful way to integrate Amazon Bedrock's AI capabilities into WordPress sites, with extensive customization options and the ability to extend AI functionality through the Model Context Protocol.

 = Features =

-* Support for multiple Amazon Bedrock models:
-  * Claude 3 (Sonnet, Haiku, Opus)
-  * Claude 3.5 Sonnet
-  * Claude 3.7 Sonnet
-  * Amazon Titan
-  * Amazon Nova
-  * Meta Llama 2 & 3
+* Model Context Protocol (MCP) support
-  * Mistral
+* MCP client functionality
+* MCP server management interface
+* WordPress MCP server implementation
-  * DeepSeek R1
+* Support for newer models like Claude 3.5, Claude 3.7, and DeepSeek R1
 * Customizable chat interface
 * Streaming responses for a more interactive experience
 * System prompt customization